 Hardening of the platforms is becoming a common practice.
 This is one of the cheaper ways to resist most of the common attacks.
 Disable all the unnecessary services form the operating system platform.
 Additionally, apply all the security fixes that have been issued by the platform vendor.
-It is often stated that about 80 percent of the attacks exploit well-known vulnerabilities for which the software patches are available, but the companies have not applied them.
+It is often stated that about 80% of the attacks exploit well-known vulnerabilities for which software patches are available, but companies have not applied them.

 Finally, in order to design your storage security, you must outline some guiding principles that dictate the above security designs and policies.
 Following is a sample list to get you started securing your stored data:

 1. All corporate plans and personnel records will be encrypted in store and in flight.